abuchmueller/Rpriori/README.md

 Rpriori
 =======

-The goal of Rpriori is to create association rules of type X=&gt;Y by using the Apriori algorithm.
+The goal of `Rpriori` is to create association rules of type X=&gt;Y by using the Apriori algorithm.
+For a more detailed demonstration of how the package works please consider the Demo file in the examples folder.
+This `README` only covers the most important features.

 Installation
 ------------

-You can install Rpriori from github with:
+You can install `Rpriori` from github with:

 ``` r
 # install.packages("devtools")